TIny-Hacker/ccsc-tutorial/setup.md

 # Setup

-These instructions walk you through the process needed to setup a local copy of an example site, and then run a local web server to confirm that everything's working correctly.
+These instructions walk you through the process needed to setup a local copy of an example site and then to run a local web server and confirm that everything's working correctly.

 ## Prerequisites